maxgoedjen/secretive/FAQ.md

 ### I have a security issue

-Please contact [mailto:max.goedjen@gmail.com](max.goedjen@gmail.com) immediately with details, and I'll address the issue and credit you ASAP.
+Please contact [mailto:max.goedjen@gmail.com](max.goedjen@gmail.com) with a subject containing "SECRETIVE SECURITY" immediately with details, and I'll address the issue and credit you ASAP.

 ### I want to contribute to Secretive